vkakerbeck/tbp.monty/docs/contributing/documentation.md

 python -m tools.github_readme_sync.cli check docs
 ```

+> [!NOTE]
+> See the [readme sync tool documentation](https://github.com/thousandbrainsproject/tbp.monty/blob/main/tools/github_readme_sync/README.md) for more details on how to use it and how to install the additional dependencies for it.

 # Images

 See the [Style Guide](style-guide.md#images) images section for details about creating and referencing images correctly.